Nick94w/Tik-tak-toe/README.md

 # Tik-tak-toe

+Hi my name is Nick.
+I'm learning c++ at the moment as my first language.
-First project for learning purposes
+This is my first project purely for learning purposes.